zichengpan/zichengpan.github.io/index.md

 <div style="background-color: #e0e0e0; border: 1px solid #ccc; border-radius: 5px; padding: 15px; margin: 20px 0; box-shadow: 0 2px 4px rgba(0,0,0,0.1);">
 <p style="color: #d32f2f; font-weight: bold; margin: 0; line-height: 1.6;">
-🎓 Multiple PhD positions available in Computer Vision and Machine Learning (Feb/Jul 2026 intake).
+🎓 Multiple PhD positions available in Computer Vision and Machine Learning (2026 intake).
 Interested candidates are encouraged to contact me with their CV and research interests.
 </p>
 </div>

 ## News
+- **[Dec.
+2025]** I served as Chief Investigator for the "LiteMotion" project under the National Computational Merit Allocation Scheme (NCMAS 2026).
+- **[Nov.
+2025]** I served as Workshop Coordinator for TIME 2026: 2nd International Workshop on Transformative Insights in Multi-faceted Evaluation at The Web Conference (WWW 2026).
+- **[Oct.
+2025]** I have been invited to serve as reviewer of CVPR 2026.
 - **[Aug.
 2025]** Our paper about fine-grained learning is accepted to PR.
 - **[Jul.
 2025]** Our paper about FSCIL is accepted to ICONIP 2025.
 - **[Jul.
 2025]** I have been invited to serve as program committee member for AAAI 2026.